METALS-Copper steady, China credit worries subside

 “For industrial metals, China is in the driving seat and the story of the credit crunch is a bit of a problem,” Credit Suisse analyst Tobias Merath said.

-A downward revision on Wednesday of U.S. economic growth estimates for the first quarter helped support markets by easing worries that the Federal Reserve might soon curb the massive monetary stimulus that has boosted commodity prices.
+Copper was supported by a downward revision on Wednesday of U.S. economic growth estimates for the first quarter, easing worries that the Federal Reserve might soon curb the massive monetary stimulus that has boosted commodity prices.

-On Thursday, U.S. data showed consumer spending rebounded in May and new applications for unemployment benefits fell last week, suggesting the economy remained on a moderate growth path.
+European Central Bank (ECB) president Mario Draghi reiterated on Wednesday that an ECB exit from its loose monetary policy remains distant, offering additional support for the markets.

 In the longer term, copper is expected to remain under pressure from slowing growth in China and expectations of a bigger global surplus.